-For many, the tests that you have to take in the ITOP can be unfamiliar and daunting.
+For many, the tests that you have to take can be unfamiliar and daunting.
 Getting to grips with what is required can lead to candidates making simple mistakes, such as not managing their time effectively, or failing to adequately detail what their actions would be.

-- The simulation exercise will need you to write fairly lengthy answers to 3 tasks.
-This can be difficult if you are not used to writing, so try to do some practice, writing quickly and legibly prior to the test – its amazing how quickly you will improve.
+- The inbox exercise will need you to write fairly lengthy answers to 3 or more tasks.
+This can be difficult if you are not used to writing, so try to do some practice, writing quickly and legibly prior to the test – its amazing how quickly you will improve

-- In your simulation exercise, explain why you would do things, not just what you would do.
-A clear rationale can make all the difference, and unless you write it down, no-one is ever going to know what your reasoning was.
+- Explain why you would do things, not just what you would do.
+A clear rationale can make all the difference, and unless you write it down, no-one is ever going to know what your reasoning was

 - Don’t panic!
 Read the questions slowly before putting down your answer in your SJT, double checking to make sure you have understood.